 Flex Spending lets you deduct pre-tax money for out-of-pocket medical expenses, dependent care, and transportation.
 Annual Enrollment for Flex Spending occurs in November for the plan year beginning January 1.
-Participants of this program will receive a Benny Card at the start of the new year that they can begin using immediately for eligible expenses.
+Participants will receive a Benny Card at the start of the new year to use for eligible expenses.

 We offer three types of retirement planning programs: